AbeerWebDev/Fiverr-Clone/README.md

 * Enhance the user interface and user experience.

 ## Acknowledgements
-Special thanks to Lama Dev for the inspiration and guidance in building this project.
+Special thanks to Lam Dev for the inspiration and guidance in building this project.

 ## Contact
 Created by [Abeer Ahmed](https://www.linkedin.com/in/abeerdev/) - feel free to contact me.